Mike McCarthy: 2011–2017

-The 2011 Packers team was a record-setting one, leading the NFL in points scored and setting a franchise record for wins at 15-1 and consecutive wins.
-McCarthy's offensive strategies facilitated quarterback Aaron Rodgers' NFL MVP season, as he threw for 4,643 yards and 45 touchdowns, throwing most often to receiver Jordy Nelson.
+The 2011 Packers team was a record-setting one, leading the NFL in points scored and setting a franchise record for wins at 15–1 and consecutive wins.
+McCarthy's offensive strategies facilitated Aaron Rodgers' NFL MVP season, as he threw for 4,643 yards and 45 touchdowns, throwing most often to receiver Jordy Nelson.

-The Packers' season ended, however, in the NFC Divisional Round, where they played the New York Giants.
-The team had suffered a number of setbacks, including the season-ending neck injury of defensive back Nick Collins, and appeared to have suffered, rather than benefited, from the time off, dropping 9 passes in this game.
+The Packers' season ended in the NFC Divisional Round against the New York Giants.
+The team had suffered a number of setbacks, including the season-ending neck injury of defensive back Nick Collins, and appeared to have suffered, rather than benefited, from the time off, dropping nine passes in this game.
 Eli Manning of the Giants attacked the Packers’ weaker defense (ranked 19th in scoring defense) and the Packers lost 37–20.

-2012 saw the Packers attain an 11–5 record that ranked them first in the NFC North Division, the first time the Packers had won two consecutive NFC titles since the three they won during the 2002–2004 seasons.
+In 2012, the Packers finished with an 11–5 record that ranked them first in the NFC North Division, the first time the Packers had won two consecutive NFC North titles since the three they won from 2002 to 2004.
 McCarthy's offensive strategies led to the Packers scoring 433 points, with Aaron Rodgers passing for 4,295 yards.
 The 2012 postseason was the 28th time the franchise had secured a playoff berth.
-After beating the Vikings in the first round they lost to the 49ers in the Divisional round by a score of 45-31.
+After beating the Minnesota Vikings in the first round they lost to the San Francisco 49ers in the Divisional Round by a score of 45–31.

-In 2013 McCarthy led the 2013 Packers to a regular season record of 8–7–1 and the NFC North title, the third consecutive division win.
+In 2013, McCarthy led the Packers to a regular season record of 8–7–1 and the NFC North title, the third consecutive division win.
 That year, McCarthy took his team to their fifth straight playoff appearance.
 During the summer of 2014, the village board of Ashwaubenon, Wisconsin voted to rename Potts Avenue “Mike McCarthy Way.”

-In 2014 McCarthy guided the Packers to their fourth consecutive NFC North title with a 12–4 record during the regular season.
+In 2014, McCarthy guided the Packers to their fourth consecutive NFC North title with a 12–4 record.
 The team ranked sixth in the NFL in total offense, with an average of 386 yards per game, and first in points scored, with an average of 30.4 points per game.
 In receiving yards, Jordy Nelson led the team with 1,519 yards.
-Aaron Rodgers threw for 4,381 yards and Eddie Lacy recorded 1,139 rushing yards.
+Aaron Rodgers threw for 4,381 yards and Eddie Lacy had 1,139 rushing yards.

 In November 2014, McCarthy signed a contract extension through 2018.
-With a victory over the Tampa Bay Buccaneers in week 16 of the 2014 season, McCarthy notched his 99th win, passing Hall of Famer Vince Lombardi (98) for second on the Packers' all-time wins list, behind only Hall of Famer Curly Lambeau (212).
+With a Week 16 victory over the Tampa Bay Buccaneers, McCarthy notched his 99th win, passing Hall of Famer Vince Lombardi (98) for second on the Packers' all-time wins list, behind only Hall of Famer Curly Lambeau (212).